Understanding the Legacy Traditional Healing Historical Overview

 Key Takeaways

-- Traditional medicine forms the backbone of many cultural healing practices across the globe.
+- Traditional medicine forms the backbone of many cultural this practice practices across the globe.

 - Historical documents and artifacts reveal the extensive use of medicinal plants in ancient civilizations.